 Metadata generation and use, including automation projects

 To apply, you will first need to contact the relevant experts to discuss your project.
+The final deadline for consultation is 8 December 2020.
 This step of the process gives you a chance to receive expert advice on your project and to ensure that it is aligned with the goals of the EOSC-Life project.
 Scientists from both academia and industry are eligible to apply, as long as they are affiliated with an institution that is eligible to receive EU funding.
+From the application page, you will be able to contact experts specialised in 1) Data curation, handling and integration for publishing into the cloud; 2) Tool interoperability, workflows and containerisation and/or 3) Cloud deployment and resources.

 Once you have concluded consultation with our experts, your proposal can then be submitted via the ARIA platform by 5 pm CET on 22 December 2020.